-- 11. We have proposed additional monitoring requirements to ensure that air quality effects of the project are understood.
-In addition, we consider that: - In the event that ambient monitoring records an exceedance of a standard, target or guideline the monitoring period shall be extended for a minimum of two years from the date of the exceedance; and - In the event that ambient monitoring records an exceedance of a standard, target or guideline the NZTA should work with the Auckland Council to develop an air quality mitigation strategy.
+- 10. We have recommended additional monitoring requirements to ensure that air quality effects of the project are understood.
+In addition, we consider that: - In the event that ambient monitoring records an exceedance of a National Environmental Standard or Regional Air Quality Target the

+- monitoring period should be extended for a minimum of two years from the date of the exceedance; and - In the event that ambient monitoring records an exceedance of a National Environmental Standard or Regional Air Quality Target the NZTA should work with the Auckland Council to develop an air quality mitigation strategy. - The results of monitoring should be reviewed and compared with the assumptions and predictions of the AEE.
+Monitoring should continue until Auckland Council agrees that it is no longer necessary on the basis that exceedance of air quality standards or targets is unlikely.